 - “Praise the Lord, O my soul, and forget not all his benefits” (Psalm 103:2).

-There’s nothing timid or boring about a life of extravagant gratitude!
-Be brave and embrace the call to be an extravagantly grateful person.
+There’s nothing timid or boring about extravagant gratitude!
+Be brave.
+Embrace the call to be an extravagantly grateful person.

 Join me in giving thanks!